proper-testing/proper-testing.github.io/README.md

     :    PropEr suggestions for effective use of the tool Tutorials
     :    PropEr tutorials
+*   About page: humorous reviews:
-*   What people have said about PropEr:
+    What people have said about PropEr:
     -   Stavros Aronis: "PropEr is a QuickCheck parody."
     -   Kostis Sagonas: "Good job, now make it produce properties from specs."
+*   Talks: humorous version of EF'11 London presentation with "times said 'proper'" counter
+*   Comics from the presentation

 Infrastructure
 --------------